 However, this wasn't the only portion of U.S. immigration law to be affected.
 Under Windsor, legally married gay and lesbian couples become eligible for a number of immigration rights—the same ones that opposite-sex couples enjoyed for decades.
 Here is a summary list:

-- A U.S. citizen can apply for a fiancé visa to marry a same-sex partner in the United States, or in some cases use the marriage as a defense to deportation.
-The key, immediately after Windsor, was that same-sex marriage be recognized as legal in the state where the couple planned to hold the wedding.
-But a 2015 Supreme Court decision (Obergefell) made same-sex marriage legal in all 50 states.
-For more information, see “Can I get a K-1 visa for my same-sex fiance?”
+- A U.S. citizen can apply for a fiancé visa to marry a same-sex partner in the United States, or in some cases use the marriage as a defense against deportation.
+At first, the key was that same-sex marriage be recognized as legal in the state where the couple planned to hold the wedding.
+But a 2015 Supreme Court decision (Obergefell v.
+Hodges) made same-sex marriage legal in all 50 states.
+For more information, see Legal Requirements for a K-1 Fiancé Visa.

 - Immigrants who aren't the direct beneficiary of a green card application, but are derivatives planning to accompany an immigrant to the U.S., can bring their same-sex spouses in cases where opposite-sex spouses are allowed.
-For example, a worker petitioned for a green card by a U.S. employer could bring his or her same-sex spouse, as could the married child of a U.S. citizen petitioner.
+For example, a worker who is petitioned for a green card by a U.S. employer could bring a same-sex spouse, as could the married child of a U.S. citizen petitioner.
 By the same token, however, a same-sex marriage can block visa eligibility in situations where it never could before, if the person is immigrating as an "unmarried" child.